Lastrevio112/Invoice-Analysis-ML-Data-Pipeline/README.md

 # Scanned Invoices ML Data Pipeline | (BigQuery, Python, dbt, GitHub Actions, Docker, Modal, R2, Streamlit)
-An end-to-end data pipeline that parses image scans of invoices from multiple data sources and loads them into a data warehouse for BI and spend analytics.
+An end-to-end data pipeline that parses image scans of invoices (unstructured data) from multiple data sources and loads them into a data warehouse for BI and spend analytics.

 # The deployed app
-CLICK HERE TO SEE THE FRONT END ON STREAMLIT (END RESULT OF THIS PROJECT):
+CLICK HERE TO SEE THE FRONT END ON STREAMLIT (*END RESULT OF THIS PROJECT*):

 https://invoice-analysis-ml-data-pipeline.streamlit.app/